dannyycc/dannyycc/README.md

 -->

-I'm an undergraduate studying Cyber Security that's passionate about all things technology, I enjoy checking out interesting open source projects and contributing.
+I'm a Cyber Security professional that's passionate about all things technology, I enjoy checking out interesting open source projects and contributing.

 **Now Playing on Spotify**